asprout/Fish-Eat-Fish_Game/LOG.md

 Edited the README file with a short description and some ideas; not finalized yet - Ling

-Reformated the README file, added Main file; currently only a circle that tracks mouse movements, need to figure out WASD/arrow key input - Fawn
+Reformated the README file, added Main file; currently only a circle that tracks mouse movements - Fawn

 6.3